u-ashish/shishyko-site/content/essays/bazaar-of-scientific-knowledge.md

 People have increasingly been saying “do the f@$%ing experiment”.
 I think it’s high time to publish the questions, experiments, claims, and findings as they come about.

-By re-thinking the underlying representation of knowledge, and the funding and technology stack that helps us maintain and scale it, we can move towards a future where scientists and innovators can share knowledge faster and leverage evidence more effectively.
-One where they can spark transformative insights beyond their own epistemic bubbles, and receive credit that reflects their real contributions.
+By re-thinking the underlying representation of knowledge, and the funding and technology stack that helps us maintain and scale it, we can move towards a future where knowledge is shared faster, and where we're able to leverage evidence much more effectively.
+One where scientists can spark transformative insights beyond their own epistemic bubbles, and receive credit that reflects their real contributions.

 Such a future isn't about one particular technology, but a shift in how scientists work, new ways of augmenting them with technology, all while preserving the basic tenets of scientific inquiry.
 It [needs new infrastructure](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=4EXyZ14AAAAJ&sortby=pubdate&citation_for_view=4EXyZ14AAAAJ:SIv7DqKytYAC) to ensure scientists, funders, and others are incentivized to openly share knowledge as it's developed.

 This future certainly won't be built through top-down, hierarchical coordination.
 Like the Bazaar, this public version of science may appear messy.
 But I’ll bet the end result is far more powerful than we’ve dared to imagine.

-*This is the first part of a series where I conceptually explore a future of science where augmented scientists work iteratively, in public, and the sort of things that have to be systemically true to support that future.
+*This is part of a series where I conceptually explore a world where augmented scientists work iteratively, in public, and the sort of things that have to be systemically true to support that future.
 I'd love to hear from anyone excited, or completely appalled, by this.
 Please get in touch at shishyko@gmail.com*

-*Many thanks to Niko McCarthy, John Wilbanks, and Karthik Ram for listening to me babble about this in recent conversations.*
+*Many thanks to Niko McCarthy, John Wilbanks, and Karthik Ram for their thoughtful responses to my incoherent babbling.*

+_This is a continuation of my previous rambling from ["A New Scientific Operating System"](https://www.shishyko.com/essays/scientific-operating-system.html).
+To subscribe to the newsletter, fill out your email [at the bottom of the page](https://www.shishyko.com/index.html#contact)._